 - Gonococcus spp. (rare)

 Transrectal sonography (TRUS) is considered a very reliable imaging method to diagnose a prostatic abscess 1,2.
 It usually demonstrates ill-defined hypoechoic areas within an enlarged and/or distorted prostate gland.
-There may be inhomogenous echoes within 8,9.
+There may be inhomogenous echoes within these ill-defined areas 8,9.

 - tends to show well defined areas of low attenuation 3